Get affordable bespoke legal advice today

 £500

-Review of the initial referral letter from the regulator, advice on what to expect from fitness to practise proceedings, and guidance on whether or not to provide an initial response.
+Review of the initial referral letter from the regulator, brief advice on what to expect from fitness to practise proceedings, and guidance on whether or not to provide an initial response.

 Advice on Response Statement